 Window painters have different specialties, with some mastering Christmas scenes (snow, ribbons, lace), for example, or as is the case with another local window painter, Oregon Duck signage.

-Unfortunately, with the ease and rising popularity of digital graphic design, Lorenzen says, window painting is a bit of a dying art.
+Unfortunately, with the ease and rising popularity of digital graphic design that has various custom signs uses, Lorenzen says, window painting is a bit of a dying art.
 There was a time when window painting was “the only option” when a business wanted to advertise, he says.

 But there is also a positive side to the new trend in digital graphics: anyone can make digital signage, but window art is one of a kind.